No products in the cart.

 - ND – Not detected to the lowest limit of detection.

-- Your certificate of analysis doesn’t match the product you received – Do the strain names match?
+Do the product names match?
 How about the identification number?
 If not that could be a problem.
 Check the company’s website for the correct paperwork.
 If it’s not present, you could and should request the correct certificate of analysis before placing an order.
 If they’re worth their salt, they should provide it free of cost and ASAP.

-If you ever have any questions about our COA’s PLEASE reach out to us.
-If you’re looking for more information in general or on another companies COA’s we would be happy to either help you out or provide you with more resources.
+If you ever have any questions about our COAs, please reach out to us.
+If you’re looking for more information in general or on other companies’ COAs we would be happy to either help you out or provide you with more resources.